Last Updated on 9 August, 2025

 - Mental Health Conditions: Chronic knee pain can contribute to depression and anxiety due to decreased mobility and quality of life.

-Proper medical documentation, service treatment records, and a nexus opinion clearly establishing how the primary knee condition caused or aggravated the secondary disability is vital for securing additional compensation.
+Proper medical documentation, service treatment records, and a nexus opinion clearly establishing how the primary knee condition caused or aggravated the secondary disability are vital for securing additional compensation.
 Recognizing and claiming secondary conditions can increase a veteran’s overall disability rating for knee pain, leading to higher monthly benefits in many cases.

 Aggravated Service Connection for Knee Pain

-Aggravation applies when a pre-existing knee condition is worsened beyond its natural progression due to military service.
-For example, a veteran with pre-existing mild knee pain regularly carried heavy equipment and participated in physically demanding tasks.
 After military service, the veteran now experiences severe knee instability and requires replacement surgery.
-Providing medical evidence of how the veteran’s military deployment deteriorated the knee condition beyond normal aging may strengthen this particular example VA claim for aggravation.
+Providing medical evidence of how the veteran’s military deployment deteriorated the knee condition beyond normal aging may strengthen this particular example of a VA claim for aggravation.

 VA Knee Rating Chart Explained